-The active transportation recommendations include regulatory and wayfinding signage, transit stop amenities, and a class 1 multi-use path.
-The class 1 path is recommended on the interior (west) side of the corridor due to the existing wide shoulder and flatter terrain.
+The active transportation recommendations include regulatory and wayfinding signage, transit stop amenities, and a class I multi-use path.
+The class I path is recommended on the interior (west) side of the corridor due to the existing wide shoulder and flatter terrain.
 The topography becomes more challenging closer to the Northshore Drive intersection.
-A multi-modal crossing with a flashing beacon is recommended at the Northshore Drive intersection near the staging area (parking lot) driveway to ensure adequate visibility.
+A multi-modal crossing with a flashing beacon is recommended on Northshore Drive west of the intersection near the staging area (parking lot) driveway to ensure adequate visibility.